tiago-deas/Financial_Literacy_Website/README.md

 <h3>The homepage of the website is named "index.html".
 I will explain briefly the project in the following paragraphs.</h3>

-I named my education company as <i>G15 financial</i> because I believe it is a strong and appealing name.
+I named my educational company as <i>G15 financial</i> because I believe it is a strong and appealing name.

 <h1>Homepage</h1>